sensu/sensu-docs/content/sensu-go/5.8/installation/auth.md

 ## LDAP authentication

-Sensu offers enterprise-only support for using a standards-compliant Lightweight Directory Access Protocol tool for authentication to the Sensu dashboard, API, and sensuctl.
+Sensu offers license-activated support for using a standards-compliant Lightweight Directory Access Protocol tool for authentication to the Sensu dashboard, API, and sensuctl.
 The Sensu LDAP authentication provider is tested with [OpenLDAP][7].
 Active Directory users should head over to the [Active Directory section](#active-directory-authentication).